oktadev/okta-blog/_source/_posts/2021-05-28-using-okta-and-oso-to-secure-a-fastapi-and-sqlalchemy-app.md

 $ ln -s ../.env okta-hosted-login/.env
 ```

-## Starting the front end
+## Start the React Front End

 In the `okta-hosted-login` directory, run `npm install` to install dependencies and then `npm start` to fire up the React front end.

-Once the app is up and running, navigate to [localhost:8080][] in your browser.
+Once the app is up and running, navigate to `http://localhost:8080` in your browser.
 Click the `Login` button and enter your Okta credentials when prompted.
 Successfully signing in should redirect you back to your front end, where you'll be greeted with your name (courtesy of Okta), a 'Create a new bear' form, and a list of bears:

 {% img blog/using-okta-and-oso-to-secure-a-fastapi-and-sqlalchemy-app/image1.png alt:"Eureka Instances Registered" width:"800" %}{: .center-image }

 The list will be empty because our back end service isn't running, so let's change that.

-## Starting the back end
+## Start the FastAPI Back End

 While the React app hums happily in the background, open a new terminal and `cd` to the project's root directory.
 In the root, create and activate a new virtual
 environment, and then install dependencies: